HimanshuSharmaaa/Rhythm-MusicPlayer/README.md

 # Rhythm-MusicPlayer🎶

-Rhythm is a external files music-player which allows you to go forward, backward, play, pause , shuffle and repeat a song with simple UI.
+Rhythm is an external file music-player which allows you to go forward, backward, play, pause , shuffle and repeat a song with simple UI.
-It's an mini project in android to read data from external storage and use that data to perform operations.
+It is a mini project developed in Java to read data from external storage and use that data to perform operations.<br>
+The goal of this project is to implementing a music-player app that works across multiple form factors and provide a consistent user experience on Android phones.

-## Screenshots 🖼️
+## Screenshots

 <p  align="center">
   <img src="https://user-images.githubusercontent.com/86725419/179343724-f26478c8-73e7-49d1-b590-e9c68f41aa4d.png" width="300" height="600"/>